Skip to content

 • Discovery: Register endpoints without manual wiring for each class.

-• Consistency: Apply grouping and authorization consistently across endpoints.
+• Consistency: Apply route grouping, endpoint metadata, authorization, CORS, and rate limiting consistently across endpoints.

 • Observability: Log registration to aid debugging in multi-module apps.